Allowable Business Expenses in the UK Complete HMRC List for SMEs

 5. Are training expenses always allowable?

 Only if the training maintains or improves existing business skills.
+Training that introduces a new trade or qualification is usually disallowed.

 7. Do limited companies and sole traders follow different rules?